eea/art17-consultation/docs/user/source/conclusions.rst

 own assessments; if so, all assessment fields can be modified.
 Additionaly, European topic center (ETC) users can also edit other users assessments.
 For the latter, please be advised that **only** favourable reference values are subject to change.
-The next figure depicts the way an ETC user can update an assessment for a NAT user.
 The figures below feature the two edit forms.

 .. figure:: images/edit_own_assessment.png
    :alt: Edit an assessment added by the current user